These verses are very sobering. What do they mean in your life and mine?

 Let’s begin.
 The key verses are vv.
 21-23, but here is the context.

-21 Not everyone saying to me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but the one doing the will of my Father in heaven.
+21 Not everyone saying to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one doing the will of my Father in heaven.
 22 Many will say to me on that day, ‘Lord, Lord, didn’t we prophesy in your name?
 And in your name expel demons?
 And in your name do many miracles?”
-23 And then I’ll declare to them, “I never knew you!
+23 And then I will declare to them, “I never knew you!
 Depart from me, you practitioners of lawlessness!”
 (Matt.
 7:15-23)

 Commentary and Exegesis